 Ralph Hepola on cimbasso

 The Minnesota State Arts Board awarded highly-competitive Artist Initiative Grants to Ralph Hepola for both 2010 and 2012.
 In 2004, Ralph completed a seven-week residency at the Wurlitzer Foundation (awarded internationally) in the esteemed arts community of Taos, New Mexico.
+The Southwest Minnesota Arts Council awarded Ralph an Individual Artist Career Grant in 2017.

 Ralph has also performed at Spoleto Festival USA in Charleston, South Carolina which "is internationally recognized as America's premier performing arts festival"; the Children’s Theatre in Minneapolis, which is North America’s largest theatre for young people & their families; and the Guthrie Theater, the nation’s largest regional theater.